spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-oci-packs.md

 sidebar_position: 30
 ---

-You can add an OCI type Pack registry to Palette and use the Packs in your cluster profiles.
+You can add an OCI Pack registry to Palette and use the packs in your cluster profiles.
 OCI Pack registries are different from the legacy Pack registries.
-To interact with an OCI Pack registry, you use a tool, such as [Oras](https://oras.land/docs/) CLI, to push and pull OCI Packs to and from the registry.
+To interact with an OCI Pack registry, you use a tool, such as [Oras](https://oras.land/docs/) CLI, to push and pull packs to and from the registry.

 :::tip